9oelM/ui-theory/README.md

 So... every time you dispatch `updateRandomPhoto`, PhotoViewer will essentially show you a different picture (which is the first rectangle in the flowchart)

+What about the side effect?
+Well, I could not think of a good example of a side effect, so I just put `console.log` in :) It's going to log every single time the URL has changed to something else.

 ## components/Layout.js

 We don't have a lot to talk here, but a good observation would let you know it's a pure function.